jhonr1vera/rest-api-express/README.md

 npm i --yes
 ```

-2. **You will need an user and a db in MySQL (XAMMP).
-Use a .env file to enter the database data, you will find a .env.example file with the variables needed**
+2. **You will need an user and a database in MySQL (XAMMP) and connect it.
+Use a .env file to enter the database data, you will find a .env.example file with the variables needed and some instructions**.

 3. **Run server in terminal**
 ```